 If you’re among the 3.1 million Americans with inflammatory bowel disease (Crohn’s and ulcerative colitis), you need personalized medical care from experts who understand your condition.
 At Premier General and Colorectal Surgery, leading colorectal disease specialist Junuk Kim, MD, FACS, and the team offer boutique care for inflammatory bowel disease, focusing on excellent symptom relief and quality of life.
-Call the Shenandoah, Texas, office or book your appointment through online scheduling now.
+Call the office in Shenandoah or Spring, Texas, or book your appointment through online scheduling now.

 Crohn’s disease and ulcerative colitis are the two most common types of inflammatory bowel disease (IBD).